hertzmann/hertzmann.github.io/_posts/2024-05-09-illusion-of-awareness.md

 	<img src="../../../images/awareness/VisualSearchFeatureSingleton.png" width="150%">
 </center>

+Finding the red **<font color="#ff0000">X</font>** is nearly instantaneous, because the red color is highly salient in peripheral vision: it "pops out."
+The shapes of the letters don't matter.

-And, second, there's a green **X** in this figure.
+Now, there's a green **X** in this figure.
 How quickly can you find it?

 <center>
 	<img src="../../../images/awareness/Conjunctive_based_search_task.png">
 </center>

-Finding the red **X** is nearly instantaneous: it "pops out."
-But, to find the green **<font color="#00aa00">X</font>**, you need to search carefully over the image to find it.
-The difference is that the red **<font color="#ff0000">X</font>** among black **X**s is easy to detect in peripheral vision, so you'll see it no matter where you're looking in the picture.
-On the other hand, the green **<font color="#00aa00">X</font>** is hidden in the clutter, and you can only detect it when looking right at it.
+Now it's much harder: to find the green **<font color="#00aa00">X</font>**, you need to search carefully over the image.
+The color doesn't help, because lots of O's are green too, so there's no color difference to pop out.
+So this might as well be a monochrome image with lots of clutter.

-This means that, if you're looking for your keys, you're going to have a much easier time finding them when they have a bright red keychain and they're sitting alone on a white table, than if they're hidden among the clutter of many similar objects.
+This means that, if you're looking for your keys, you're going to have a much easier time finding them if they have something bright red attached to the keychain, and they're sitting among a bunch of gray objects.
+Metallic keys on a bunch of gray clutter are much harder to find.

 If you've found any typos in this blogpost, then that's another example of something I missed despite having proofread it several times.